 - Set the braised mushrooms aside to cool.

-- Once it has cooled, cut and remove the stem off (it is usually chewy) and finely slice it.
+- Once it has cooled, cut and remove the tough stem and discard it.
+Finely slice the mushrooms and set them aside.

 Preparing the Toppings

 - Depending on what fresh produce you are using, slice or dice the ingredients you are using and set it aside.